aniketmaurya/fastpages-blog/_posts/2019-05-12-image-classification-with-tf2.md

 After the model compilation, we can all fit() method by specifying the epochs, batch size, etc.

-#### Training model for 30 epochs*
+##### Training model

 ```python
 history = model.fit(X_train, y_train,
 epochs=30, validation_data=(X_valid, y_valid*))*
 ```

 This method will train the model for 30 epochs.
-Train loss, Validation loss and train accuracy, validation accuracy can be found in **history.history**.
+Train loss, Validation loss and train accuracy, validation accuracy can be found in *history.history*.

+##### Loss visualization
-We can create a visualization for the learning curve using **history**.
+We can create a visualization for the learning curve using *history*.

 ```python
 import pandas as pd